haydenwhayne/gpt-github-crawler/README.md

 This command installs the package and makes it available as a command-line tool.
 It also ensures that any changes you make to the code are immediately reflected when you run the tool.

 ## Configuration
-Create your `config.json` in the project root, which has the following format:
+The crawler script uses a configuration file named `config.json` by default, located in the same directory as the script.
+Create your configuration file with the following format:

 ```json
 {